-All materials must be approved and submitted to the Registrar's Office by the end of the Add/Drop period for which the Independent Study will take place.
+All independent studies must be submitted to the Registrar's Office by the end of the Add/Drop period for which the Independent Study will take place.
 The Independent Study credits will be billed based on the current tuition and fee schedule.